• Home

 Temporarily unavailable

-Internal and external types of employee recruitment
+Internal and external methods of recruiting employees

-Low costs of internal recruitment
+Low employee costs in the internal recruitment process

-External recruitment, i.e. a wider room for manoeuvre
+External recruitment, i.e. a wider room for manoeuvre in the search for suitable candidates

 External methods of recruiting employees also have a positive impact on building the brand image.
-Employer branding depicts a company as an attractive workplace where you can develop.
+Employer branding portrays a company as an attractive workplace where you can develop.
 This is how talented people are attracted.

-Recruitment through a job advertisement
+Recruitment by publishing a job advertisement

 Direct search